Amir14Souri/VisualReasoning/README.md

 | Overall | 79.5% | 81.5% | 67.5% |
 | Question Family<br>`Attribute` | 65.3% | 71.3% | 53.5% |
 | Question Family<br>`Text-in-Shape` | 93.9% | 91.9% | 81.8% |

+It seems like marking the ground-truth box on the image is not helping the LLM at all.
+It might be because of the tight boxes around objects, and perhaps the box is not letting the model see some details it wants.

+Comparing with raw images, marking attention-predicted boxes on the image does a tiny improvement to the overall accuracy (2%).
+Values say that it enhances reasoning in attribute questions better, with an approximately 6% improvement, but it does no good to the text-in-shape questions which are experiencing a 2% decrease in accuracy.